-If you plan on substantial growth with your opted in contacts or sending volume, we can add more IPs to your account to accommodate that growth in volume, approximately 1 IP for every 500k in messages sent per day.
-A typical high volume sender at ActiveCampaign may use 3-4 IPs in round robin style.
+If you plan on substantial growth with opted-in contacts or sending volume, we can add more IPs to your account to accommodate that growth in volume, approximately 1 IP for every 500k in messages sent per day.
+A typical high volume sender at ActiveCampaign may use 3-4 IPs in a round-robin style.

-If you make a mistake with a dedicated IP, the hurt will be much more drastic than with a shared IP—there aren't other senders on the same IP buoying up your sender reputation.
+If you make a mistake with a dedicated IP, the hurt will be much more drastic than with a shared IP.
+This is because there aren't other senders on the same IP buoying up your sender reputation.
 If your open rates were slipping due to unengaged contacts or an aging list, this slippage will accelerate on a dedicated IP as you are the only sender transmitting messages.

 This takes some work.
-We have options to help you get it warm at the start, but it's equally as important for you to keep it warm—this means keeping the volume as consistent as possible (disregarding holiday spikes, etc).
-If you don't keep your IP address warm, this will lead to a soft reset of reputation by mail providers and will necessitate another warm up period.
-If you stop sending for a few weeks, the IP will go completely cold and your deliverability will really suffer.
+We can provide you a pre-warmed IP at the start, but it's equally as important for you to keep it warm—this means keeping the volume as consistent as possible (disregarding holiday spikes, etc).
+If you don't keep your IP address warm, this will lead to a soft reset of reputation by mail providers and will necessitate another warm-up period.
+If you stop sending for a few weeks, the IP will go almost completely cold and your deliverability will suffer.
 If you don't send often, a dedicated IP is not a good fit for you.

 Requirements for a dedicated IP address

-In order to acquire a dedicated IP address, you must have at least 100,000 active, opted in, engaged contacts that you will send to regularly.
+To acquire a dedicated IP address, you must have at least 100,000 active, opted-in, engaged contacts that you will send to regularly.
 You can have a dedicated IP on any plan level.
 Setting up authentication on a dedicated IP is optional.

 A Dedicated IP address is not for everyone.
-The reason we require 100,000 active, engaged contacts is because we see that senders on a dedicated IP with smaller lists typically have worse deliverability.
-Most ActiveCampaign users will have better deliverability on shared IPs, and by most we mean 99% of them.
+The reason we require 100,000 active, engaged contacts is that senders on a dedicated IP with smaller lists typically have worse deliverability.
+Most ActiveCampaign users will have better deliverability on shared IPs, and by most, we mean 99% of them.

 However, if you are a high volume sender a dedicated IP might be the next step in maximizing your delivery speed and inboxing rates.

 If you are interested in using a dedicated IP address, please submit the request to our support team.
-A dedicated IP costs $750.
+Each dedicated IP costs $750.